deepaksenguttuvan/TodoListFrontEnd/README.md

     CREATE new task
     Click on the task to UPDATE completed status
     Click on the close icon to DELETE the task

+    ALERTS:
+    * User is not allowed to repeat the task

 * Deployment instructions

 ### Contribution guidelines ###